 - Creating a subject user interface

-- Subject UI parameters questions
+- Subject UI parameters

 - Question components

-- O GradeBar a grade from a scale.
+- GradeBar a grade from a scale.

 - FiveGrade a grade bar for the ITU-R five-grade impairment scale given in Recommendation ITU-R BS.562.

 - TenGrade a grade bar for giving a grade for 'clarity' of a sample.

 - VolumeGrade a grade bar that gives volume level values instead of numbers.

-- O LineScale a grade from a scale.

-- O CheckboxChoice Choose an answer.
+- CheckboxChoice Choose an answer.

 - RankOrder give rankings for a bunch of objects.

 - Control components

 - PlayPanel a controller to play samples.
 Also acts as a monitor that shows which sample is currently playing.